Free PNG Upscaler

 Upscale PNG.
 Stay Sharp.

-Enlarge PNG images 2x, 3x, or 4x with premium algorithms - Lanczos for photos, Pixel-Perfect for pixel art.
+Enlarge PNG images 2x, 3x, 4x - or to a custom pixel size.
+Set DPI for print, apply sharpening, copy to clipboard.
 Transparency preserved.
 No signup, completely free.

 4x max scale